StimulCross/nestjs-twurple/packages/chat/README.md

 export class AppModule {}
 ```

+> [!NOTE]
-> **NOTE:** If you need anonymous read-only connection, do not pass an auth provider.
+> If you need anonymous read-only connection, do not pass an auth provider.

 ### Using the ChatClient